ibm-cloud-docs/EventStreams/restricting_access_enterprise.md

 By default, {{site.data.keyword.messagehub}} instances are configured to use the {{site.data.keyword.Bluemix_short}} public network, so they are accessible over the public internet.
 {: #shortdesc}

-The following features are available in the Enterprise plan only.
-{: note}

 If required, you can use network type or context-based restrictions to restrict the network connectivity as follows:

 Network type